bentormey/btormey/src/pages/posts/learn-how-to-invest.md

 Focusing on what you do best and generating cashflow to deploy in a _passive strategy_ is almost always better than spending time and effort researching stocks, learning how to construct a portfolio around them, and managing all your trades.

 Investing in exchange-traded funds (ETFs) allows you to track the performance of major stock market indicies, like the S&P 500 or FTSE 100.
-For example, if large-cap US companies perform, an S&P 500 index tracking ETF will perform too.
+For example, if large-cap US companies perform well, an S&P 500 index tracking ETF will perform well too.
 You don't need to guess which component companies will contribute to that performance.

 Buying shares of an ETF is like buying a big basket of stocks.
 For example, if Apple represents 5% of the index then for every $100 you invest in the ETF, $5 goes towards buying Apple shares.

-But stocks aren't the only thing you can invest in.
+But stocks aren't the only way to invest.

 ### Exploring Other Assets

-The universe of things you can invest can be divided into _asset classes_, I typically look at:
+The universe of things you can invest in can be divided into _asset classes_, I typically look at:

 - Stocks
 - Bonds